We are all made of stories

 Any education system that tolerates inequities is complicit in injustice.
 Systems designed to perpetuate inequality fail everyone.
 Schools must move beyond token acknowledgments of diversity to dismantle systemic barriers.
 Curricula should amplify marginalized voices and ensure that every learner is genuinely seen, heard, and valued.
 Equity and inclusion are not optional add-ons—they are the foundation of a fair and sustainable education system.

-An equitable school culture encourages students to experiment, explore new ideas, and take intellectual risks without fear of judgment.
-Teachers foster creativity by modeling curiosity, embracing unconventional thinking, and encouraging diverse perspectives.
+An equitable school culture explicitly encourages students to experiment, explore new ideas, and take intellectual risks.
+Teachers foster creativity by modeling curiosity, embracing unconventional thinking, and intentionally soliciting diverse perspectives.
 This environment particularly empowers students of color, students from lower socioeconomic backgrounds, students with disabilities, and those traditionally marginalized by rigid, conventional educational practices.
-By embracing creativity, schools level the playing field and acknowledge varied talents as equally valuable.
+By embracing creativity as a core tenet, schools actively level the playing field and acknowledge varied talents as equally valuable.

 Actionable steps school leaders and policymakers can use to foster equity through creativity and innovation: